NathanGarrihy/TheoryOfAlgoProject/README.md

 ## What the SHA512 algorithm is and why it's important
+The SHA-512 algorithm is a secure hash algorithm which takes a message of any length < 2<sup>128</sup> bits as input into the SHA-512 hash algorithm.
+It returns an output known as a message digest, which has a length of 512 bits.

 # Questions:
 ## Why can't we reverse the SHA512 algorithm to retrieve the original message from a hash digest?